 “When Winds Of Change Blow, Some People Build Walls, While Others Build Windmills”

-If you’re looking for an alternative type of image file and don’t want to wait longer than usual for the full page to load, then definitely try out WebP!
-I’m 100% sure, you’ll love the changes you’ll get with it.
+If you’re looking for an alternative image format and don’t want to wait longer than usual for the full page to load, definitely try WebP!
+I’m 100% sure you’ll love the changes you’ll get with it.

 Your Turn on Why Use Only WebP Images for Your Blog or Website